 Manufacturers' certification is obtained based on a cigarette's 'brand family' - the brand name.
 The certification fee is $250 per certified brand family for both initial certification and re-certification.
 Compliant styles within the certified brand family must be individually certified as Fire Safe Standards Compliant in order to be lawfully sold in the state of Arizona.
 Cigarettes are required to be re-certified within three (3) years of the most recent, previous certification for that style of cigarette.

 Although the certification fee is for brand family, each brand style within a brand family must be individually tested and certified as Fire Standards Compliant.

-If a manufacturer makes changes to a cigarette which is likely to alter its compliance with ARS 41-2170 - 41-2170.08, the cigarette must be re-certified before being lawfully sold within the state of Arizona.
+If a manufacturer makes a change to a cigarette which is likely to alter its compliance with ARS 41-2170 - 41-2170.8, the cigarette must be re-certified before being lawfully sold within the state of Arizona.

 For certification and re-certification click here.